Each person is different. There is no diet that works for everyone.

 The Big Picture

-It’s a many months-long and certainly a “rest-of-your-life” endeavor.
+Improving gut health is a many months-long — and certainly a rest-of-your-life — endeavor.

-It’s good to try various combinations and macro ratios — ever experimenting as gut health changes and improves.
+Second, try various macro ratios — always experimenting and watching as gut health responds to the changes.

-It’s also important to focus on things that seemingly aren’t related to gut health: the circadian rhythm, light cycles, nutrient balance, movement, and air quality all greatly impact the health of the gut.
+Focus on things that seemingly aren’t related to gut health: the circadian rhythm, light cycles, nutrient balance, movement, and environmental health (air quality/EMF).
+All greatly impact the health of the gut.